santiagosao18/EAN13_module/README.md

 ## 2) The module

-This is a simple module with one defined class and four functions.
+This is a simple module with four functions and one defined class.

+### 2.1) The functions

+The check_digit(digits) function takes a sequence of 12 digits and returns the verification digit.
+The rand_ean_num() creates a random number according to the EAN-13 standard (that is, the verification digit is the correct digit for the 12 first digits).
+The rand_nean_num() creates a random number that does not follows the EAN-13 standard (that is, the verification digit is not the correct digit for the 12 first digits).
+The check_ean(digits) checks if a sequence of 13 digits is a good EAN-13 number.
+Returns True or False.

+### 2.2) The Code class

 ## 3) Examples
 1234567890128